(Last updated May 30, 2026)

-Common AC Noises and What They Could Mean
+Common AC Noises and What They Mean

 1. Banging or clanking